He-Man & She-Ra: A Christmas Special: Synopsis

-Just as Horde Prime arrives in his ship, He-Man, She-Ra and Orko finally catch up, but Hordak arrives as well; he knocks Skeletor out by deflecting the latter's laser blast, and distracts He-Man and She-Ra by sending out his Horde Troopers.
+Just as Horde Prime arrives in his ship, He-Man, She-Ra and Orko finally catch up.
+But Hordak also arrives, knocks Skeletor out by deflecting the latter's laser blast, and distracts He-Man and She-Ra by sending out his Horde Troopers.
 Just in the nick of time, Relay succeeds in waking Skeletor, who saves his would-be captives by shooting down Horde Prime's arriving ship.
 Infuriated, Horde Prime attempts to shoot Skeletor, but He-Man and She-Ra lift his ship up and throw it into space before he gets the chance.
 To He-Man's surprise, the children thank Skeletor for saving them, and Skeletor is relieved to learn that Christmas only happens once a year.

 Back at the palace, as the good guys celebrate their Christmas party, Adam, dressed as Santa Claus, gives the children flying belts.
 Man-At-Arms then uses the Transporter to send Miguel and Alisha back to their home on Earth, where they are welcomed back by their parents.
 At the end of the special, Prince Adam and Orko deliver a very special Christmas moral.
 Adam states that "Though we celebrate it and get presents, Christmas is about caring, sharing and goodwill and its spirit is within all of us".
 And in fun fashion, Orko states that what makes him happy on Christmas is...presents.